andrelamontegomes/utils/README.md

 # Publically available scripts

+## Description
+Collection of utility scripts and tools

-### Others I keep to myself or how it was coded embarress me more than usual
+Others I keep to myself or how it was coded embarress me more than usual

 ## gus (git user switch)
 Switch between Git user profiles easily